material-design-lite

 Material Design Lite Example

-Let’s see an example of Material Design Lite in action, and how easy it is to integrate it into an existing web page or a small app.
+Let’s see an example of Material Design Lite in action, and how easy it is to integrate into an existing web page or a small app.

-First, we create an HTML file in any folder on our computer, for example ‘index.html’.
+First, we create an html file in any folder on our computer, for example ‘index.html’.
 We copy the following content, which is a simple example with standard controls.

 <!doctype html>